chriopter/hugo-autopilot/README.md

 For a real-world example of these workflows in action, see [christopher-eller.de](https://github.com/chriopter/christopher-eller.de).

-## Automation Risks

-While automation provides significant benefits, it's important to be aware of potential risks:

-1. **Cascading Automation**: These workflows are designed to trigger each other (e.g., photo import triggers site build).
-This can create cascading effects where one automated action leads to multiple subsequent actions.

-2. **Dependency Updates**: Automatic dependency updates might introduce breaking changes.
-While the PR approach allows for review, frequent updates require vigilance.

-3. **Resource Consumption**: Automated workflows consume GitHub Actions minutes.
-Monitor your usage to avoid unexpected charges.

-4. **Security Considerations**: Workflows have permissions to modify repository content and create PRs.
-Ensure your repository is properly secured.

 ## Credits

 This project builds upon and is inspired by several excellent GitHub Actions: